 Hi, I’m Cynthia, and I live in Houston, TX with the boyfriend and the sweet black cat.
 I’m a lot of things: writer, artist, yogi, surfer-in-training… well, everything-in-training.
-Years ago I went to art school, and right now I’m lucky enough to work in digital marketing at an ecommerce fashion retailer.
+Once upon a time I went to art school, and right now I’m lucky enough to work in digital marketing at an ecommerce fashion retailer.
 These days I write more than draw or paint, but there’s always a creative project in the works.

 This is my boyfriend Chris.
 Chris likes to touch wave face.
 Well, we both do really (it feels like you’re flying).
-He’s just much better at it!
+He’s much better at it, though!
 We go surfing at the beach as often as possible.
 Can you see why?